adasq/gerrit-native-notifications/README.md

 ```

 We have notification description for `patchset-created` action.
 Using `text` we are able to format our notification text.
 It's simple function, which uses Dependency Injection to pass event related properties for futher formatting.
 Here we have `change` and `patchSet` which are `patchset-created` event specific fields, but you can pass more fields here.
-For full parameter list see ['patchset creaded' event documentation](https://gerrit-review.googlesource.com/Documentation/cmd-stream-events.html#_patchset_created)
+For full parameter list see ['patchset created' event documentation](https://gerrit-review.googlesource.com/Documentation/cmd-stream-events.html#_patchset_created)

 - `ignore.js` lets you decide, which events are important for you and will be displayed.
 The file contains list of functions.
 When we receive event, we will call each function.
 If any returns `true`, the passed event will be ignored and will not be displayed as notification.
 Consider function: